WOPR's graphics in the film aren't quite that good...

 Actually Pretty Funny: Falken tells David that he was amused by how he had Joshua "attack" Las Vegas, saying "suitably Biblical ending to that place, don't you think?"

 Affectionate Gesture to the Head: During the movie, Dr. McKittrick had been suspicious of and antagonistic toward David Lightman.
-At the end, after Lightman had prevented World War III, Dr. McKittrick tousled his hair in a friendly way.
+At the end, after David had prevented World War III, Dr. McKittrick tousled his hair in a friendly way and David returned the gesture.

 A.I.
 Is a Crapshoot: Actually averted.
 It's less that WOPR is bad and Ludd Was Right, which is the Aesop behind that trope, and more that someone cocked up programming this specific AI and someone was unlucky enough to trigger the bug by accident.
 If the AI were as intelligent as most examples, WOPR would have understood the difference between games and reality, and the plot of the movie would not have happened.
 It also wouldn't have happened had anyone listened to Beringer's opinion to keep humans in the loop, and just use the AI as a tool to analyze many potential scenarios.